francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 Create your request handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, you must create a request handler class by subclassing the :class:`.AsyncBaseRequestHandler` class and overriding its :meth:`~.AsyncBaseRequestHandler.handle` method; this method will process incoming requests.
+First, you must create a request handler class by subclassing the :class:`.AsyncStreamRequestHandler` class and overriding its :meth:`~.AsyncStreamRequestHandler.handle` method; this method will process incoming requests.

-Its :meth:`~.AsyncBaseRequestHandler.bad_request` method must also be overridden to handle parsing errors.
+Its :meth:`~.AsyncStreamRequestHandler.bad_request` method must also be overridden to handle parsing errors.

 .. literalinclude:: ../_include/examples/tutorials/echo_client_server_tcp/echo_request_handler.py
    :linenos: